A Touch of Paradise

 "A Touch of Paradise" is a song written by Ross Wilson, Gulliver Smith and Roger McLachlan.
 The song was originally recorded by Mondo Rock on their album Nuovo Mondo (1982).

-The song was covered by Australian singer John Farnham and American singer Kevin Paige.
-The song was released as the third single from his album Whispering Jack (1986).
+The song was covered by Australian singer John Farnham as well as American singer Kevin Paige.
+Farnham’s cover was released as the third single from his album Whispering Jack (1986).
 While many believe that no music video was ever made for this song, one rarely-seen video was made for its single release in late 1986.